hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 # etc
 ```

-You cannot set any attribute more than once for a given resource; if you try, Puppet will raise a compilation error.
+You cannot set any attribute more than once for a given resource; if you try, Puppet raises a compilation error.
 This means:

-If you use a hash to set attributes for a resource, you cannot set a different, explicit value for any of those attributes.
-(If mode is present in the hash, you can’t also set mode => "0644" in that resource body.)
+* If you use a hash to set attributes for a resource, you cannot set a different, explicit value for any of those attributes.
+(For example, if mode is present in the hash, you can’t also set mode => "0644" in that resource body.)
-You can’t use the * attribute multiple times in one resource body, since * itself acts like an attribute.
+* You can’t use the `*` attribute multiple times in one resource body, because `*` itself acts like an attribute.
-If you want to use some attributes from a hash and override others, you can either use a hash to set per-expression defaults, or use the + (merging) operator to combine attributes from two hashes (with the right-hand hash overriding the left-hand one).
+* To use some attributes from a hash and override others, either use a hash to set per-expression defaults, or use the `+` (merging) operator to combine attributes from two hashes (with the right-hand hash overriding the left-hand one).

 ### 9.5.
 Symbolic links

 Symbolic links must be declared with an ensure value of `ensure => link` and explicitly specify a value for the `target` attribute.
 Doing so more explicitly informs the user that a link is being created.